 By default, Mac allows opening applications downloaded from the App Store only.
 However, you can change it in System Preferences.

-Here is how to change security preferences on Mac to open applications downloaded from the internet:
+Here is how to change security preferences on macOS Monterey to open applications downloaded from the internet:

 - Open System Preferences.

 - Go to the Security & Privacy section.

 - Click the Lock icon and provide your administrator password.